Source-Proof Agency Follow-Up

 No-show and stale-opportunity recovery Rebook approved windows, capture blocker language, and flag high-value or sensitive accounts for staff.

-The strongest agency call path starts from known context, responds quickly, captures what the service team needs, and keeps pricing, scope, contracts, legal, compliance, implementation, and outcome judgment with approved staff.
+The strongest agency call path starts from a source record, source owner, opt-out status, suppression gate, contact window, and partner handoff.
+It captures what staff need for the next conversation while pricing, scope, contracts, implementation, and outcome judgment stay with approved people.

-Audit and consultation response Answer inbound audit calls, respond to forms, call back consultation requests, and capture company, role, need, urgency, source, and meeting window.
+Audit and consultation response Answer inbound audit calls, respond to forms, call back consultation requests, and capture company, role, need, urgency, source, and meeting window before the buyer returns to the shortlist.

-Proposal and no-show follow up Rebook missed discovery calls, clarify proposal blockers, capture stakeholder questions, and send scope or pricing exceptions to staff.
+Proposal and no-show follow up Rebook missed discovery calls, clarify proposal blockers, capture stakeholder questions, and send scope, pricing, contract, or implementation exceptions to staff.

 Referral and event follow up Reach partner referrals, webinar lists, event attendees, newsletter replies, and old opportunity lists with the original context attached.